pokowaka/atreus-firmware/README.md

-The TMK firmware is more featureful than the default [Atreus firmware](https://github.com/technomancy/atreus-firmware), however it is much more complex, doesn't work with low-voltage laptops.
+The TMK firmware is more featureful than the default [Atreus firmware](https://github.com/technomancy/atreus-firmware), however it is much more complex.

-There is also a [firmware](https://github.com/technomancy/menelaus) implemented in [Microscheme](http://microscheme.org), but that is intended primarily for educational purposes.
+There is also a [firmware](https://github.com/technomancy/menelaus) implemented in [Microscheme](http://microscheme.org), but that is intended primarily for educational purposes at this point.

 ## Prerequisites